 (i) If the correction is made before the end of the compliance period but after the quarterly reporting deadline, ecology may modify the registered party's ledger by issuing additional deficits or removing additional credits.
-The number of credits or deficits modified will be determined by the number of offenses and the number of illegitimate credits or unclaimed establishes credit or deficit modifications for illegitimate credits or unclaimed deficits reported to Ecology.
+The number of credits or deficits modified will be determined by the number of offenses and the number of illegitimate credits or unclaimed deficits.
+Offenses within an initial 36-month period will be handled as outlined in the following table, with each ratio representing the number of additional credits removed or deficits issued relative to the number of illegitimate credits or unclaimed deficits reported.
+Commented [A134]: 8/29: This subsection establishes credit or deficit modifications for illegitimate credits or unclaimed deficits reported to Ecology.
 The proportion of deficits added or credits removed depends on the number of illegitimate credits or unclaimed deficits reported and the number of erroneous reports made during a rolling 36-month period.
 Self-reported errors and violations are subject to less stringent modifications than violations identified by Ecology.